 The main challenge a rectangle faces when getting dressed is her subtle waist.

-Some “experts” will tell you a rectangle lack curves, but I don’t agree.
-Many rectangles, myself included, have curves.
+Some “experts” will tell you a rectangle lack curves, but I disagree.

 Our challenge is highlighting them in a balanced way which usually comes back to defining our waistline.

-Below, I rounded-up four images of celebrities with rectangle body shapes, to give you a visual.
+Below, I rounded up four images of celebrities with rectangle body shapes to give you a visual.

-I included different heights and sizes to show just how diverse each body type can be.
+I included different heights and sizes to show how diverse each body type can be.

 Famous Rectangle Body Types

-Let’s start with Kate Hudson.
 She is about 5’6 and the most “typical” of the rectangles with her thin and athletic build.
 In this picture, her exaggerated and daring v-neckline pulls the eye toward her waist, creating the illusion of a smaller waist.

 Of course, you don’t need to go so low.
-In real life a v-neck jumpsuit would be a fun alternative.

-The stunning Queen Latifah is my favorite example because she is tall, 5’10, and considered “plus-size.”
 Interestingly, people often assume that you must be an hourglass if you are curvy, but she is an excellent example of a curvy rectangle.

 You’ll notice the perfect placement of her blazer button with a strong shoulder.
 This combination creates a beautiful shape, elongates her neck, and shows off her stature.